 About Us

 Our Gene Regulation lab is located in the University of Essex in a historic town Colchester.
-We are interested in quantitative aspects of gene regulation in chromatin using approaches of biophysics, bioinformatics and next generation sequencing.
-We work on biomedical systems ranging from mouse embryonic stem cell differentiation to human cell lines to actual cancer patients (chronic lymphocytic leukemia, glioblastoma, breast cancer).
+We are interested in quantitative aspects of gene regulation in chromatin using approaches of biophysics, bioinformatics, artificial intelligence and next generation sequencing.
+We work on biomedical systems ranging from fundamental aspects of cell differentiation and ageing to cancer diagnostics (e.g. chronic lymphocytic leukemia, glioblastoma, breast cancer, pancreatic cancer, colorectal cancer, prostate cancer).

 Publications | Software | Lab members | Teaching materials | Contacts